tuukkaUosukainen/100/todo/README.md

 # A Simple Todo App
 Practice project from: https://www.webtips.dev/100-javascript-project-ideas.
 Instead of React Native using browser.
 In this project I tried TDD for unit tests.
-It's fun but, I need practice my discipline and do one thing at a time.
+It's fun but, I need to practice my discipline and do one thing at a time.
 If the test are naive, forgive me :0

 ## It should:
 * Be able to add new elements to a list